shifenok/shifenok/README.md

 - 👋 Hi, I’m @shifenok
-- 👀 I’m interested in Golang
+- 👀 I’m interested in Golang Rust

 <!---
 shifenok/shifenok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.